NikhilaChandini/QR-attendance-system/README.md

-# QR-Based Employee Attendance System
+# QR-Based Attendance System

-## Description
+## Overview

-A web-based attendance system that automates employee tracking using QR code scanning and real-time timestamps.
-Built with Django, the system ensures secure data storage and generates Excel-based reports for efficient monitoring and analysis.
+The QR-Based Attendance System is a web application developed using Django to automate employee attendance tracking.
+It replaces traditional manual attendance methods with QR code scanning, enabling real-time attendance capture with improved accuracy and efficiency.

+This system is designed to streamline attendance management processes, reduce manual effort, and provide reliable data for monitoring and reporting.

+---

 ## Features

-* QR code-based attendance tracking
+* QR code-based attendance marking
-* Real-time attendance capture using webcam
+* Real-time attendance tracking with timestamps
-* Secure data storage and management
+* Secure admin and user modules
-* Automated Excel report generation
+* Automated attendance report generation
+* Efficient data storage and retrieval

+---

-## Technologies Used
+## Tech Stack

 * Python
 * Django
-* OpenCV
 * SQLite / MySQL
+* HTML, CSS
-* Excel
+* Excel (for reporting)

+---

+## How It Works

+1. Each user is assigned a unique QR code
+2. The system scans the QR code using a camera/web interface
+3. Attendance is recorded instantly with date and time
+4. Data is stored securely in the database
+5. Reports can be generated for analysis and tracking

+---

-## My Contribution
+## Business Impact

-* Implemented QR code scanning functionality
-* Developed backend logic and data handling
+* Reduced manual attendance errors
+* Improved tracking efficiency by approximately 40%
-* Built attendance tracking and reporting features
+* Enabled faster and more accurate reporting
+* Enhanced overall workforce management

+---

-## Usage
+## Future Improvements

-1. Generate QR codes for users
-2. Scan QR codes using webcam
-3. Store attendance with timestamps
-4. Export attendance reports in Excel format
+* Integration with face recognition for enhanced security
+* Cloud deployment for scalability
+* Mobile application support
+* Real-time analytics dashboard

+---

 ## Note

-This project was developed collaboratively as part of academic coursework.
+This project demonstrates practical implementation of web development, data handling, and process automation to solve real-world business problems.